a-n-rose/Python-Sound-Tool/README.md

 # Installation

-Clone this repository.
-Set the working directory where you clone this repository.
+You can install PySoundTool via pip or by cloning this repository.

-Start a virtual environment:
+Before either, I suggest a virtual environment:

 ```
 $ python3 -m venv env